-Anthocyanins are the pigment compounds that give dark foods (like blueberries, which we use in the Smart Supplement) their trademark purple-blue hue.
+Anthocyanins are the pigment compounds that give dark foods their trademark purple-blue hue.
 They are also powerful antioxidants, eliminating free radicals that damage your cells.
 And like many antioxidants, blueberry anthocyanins have a wide range of benefits for your brain health, cardiovascular function, immune health and more.

 Anthocyanins, and flavonoids in general, can also play a role in general neurobiology, including neurogenesis (the process of growing new neurons) and cell signalling and synaptic growth (the process of connecting different neurons so that your brain cells can communicate).

 There are no official guidelines for anthocyanin intake.
 However, you're likely not getting enough at the moment.
 Limited studies in the past have indicated that most people only get approximately 12.5 mg of anthocyanins a day.
 And while the NHS recommends approximately five servings of fruits and vegetables a day (with a serving defined as two handfuls of blueberries), one out of 10 adults don't eat enough fruits and vegetables, and how many of us can say we eat two handfuls of blueberries a day?

 Since antioxidants help protect your body from the cellular damage caused by environmental pollution, household toxins and other stressors, more may occasionally be better.
 This is especially true if you: